acceleratedscience/openad-service-moler/README.md

-# MOLER Conditional Molecule Generation on Scaffolds (SMILES)
+# MOLER Conditional Molecule Generation on Scaffolds (both SMILES)

 <!--
 The description & support tags are consumed by the generate_docs() script